 And faux pumpkins.

 Now don’t get me wrong.
 I love a real pumpkin.
 Here’s my proof.
-My front steps from this year.
+My front steps from several years ago.
 These are the pumpkins that you could see from outer space.

 I couldn’t help myself.
 I was in the middle of the grocery store and they were having a giant pumpkin sale and somehow all those pumpkins just jumped into my cart.